This blog has been updated for series 4!

 A good sketch also has an original take, characters that jump off the page, a clear game, escalation, and JOKES!
 Ideally with the biggest joke at the end so the live audience knows when to laugh.
 It sounds obvious but you’d be surprised how many sketches don’t have this.

-Although the show has gone non-topical, there is still SOME room for some low-level topicality.
+Although the show is non-topical, there is still SOME room for some low-level topicality.
 Forget specific incidents and stories as they’ll be old news by the time the episode airs.
 But you can think zeitgeist subjects and modern day issues.
 So things like the cost of living crisis is going to be a part of our lives for a long time and so that would be safe to use within a sketch.
+The series may be repeated and will live on BBC Sounds for a while, so the material needs a long shelf life.

 Once you know what the theme is for the week, you can start brainstorming around the idea (try searching for word associations if you’re struggling, or look at pop culture references that link to the theme).
 Be creative and playful.
 Don’t do the obvious things because lots of other people will.
 What’s a unique take on the theme that’s surprising but inevitable?
 What would make people say, “of course!
 Why didn’t I think of that?”
 Try and find a way in to the theme that allows you to show off your unique voice and perspective, whilst still remaining true to the tone of the show (which means it’s not cruel, there’s minimal swearing, it’s impartial, and it doesn’t punch down).